Get insider access

 While this will likely be fine if you're monitoring a recording session from a separate room, it may be an issue if you're recording yourself.
 These popular wired over-ears are well-known within the recording community.
 Despite their relatively low price point, they provide amazing value and feel surprisingly well-built and durable.
 They also come with three different cable options, including a coiled one that can stretch up to 10 feet so that you can move freely around your studio.
 They're comfortable, and their ear cups can swivel.

 You can also find the popular Beyerdynamic DT 770 PRO at this price point; they're a viable alternative with minor differences.
 They're similarly comfortable but have a wider, more spacious passive soundstage.
-They also have an analytical sound profile, which can help highlight imperfections in your audio.
+They also have a brighter sound profile, which can help highlight imperfections such as clicks in your audio.
 However, this sound can be fatiguing over time.

 See our review